Reading At Millennium

 2h. make comparisons with the text

-What do we do at Millennium to promote reading?
+Some of the ways we promote reading at Millennium to promote reading?

-- We read regularly with your child at school and add additional sessions for those who need them.
+- We read daily with your child at school and add additional sessions for those who need them.

-- We expect children to read at home daily and to record this in their reading record, then to share this in class on their 'Did you read last night' chart.
+- We expect children to read at home daily and to record this on the class 'Did you read last night' chart.

 - We celebrate reading through displays across the school.